A person in a winter coat kneels on a leaf-covered ground, petting two brown dogs.

 7 Amazing Ways PupBox Went from Woofs to Wealth – Unleashing a Fortune One Tail Wag at a Time

 When you think of startups turning small ideas into massive profits, you probably think tech, maybe an app.
 But PupBox?
 They proved that all you really need is a love for dogs, a clever idea, and a whole lot of hustle.
-The PupBox financial vistas is nothing short of inspirational.
-What started as a monthly box of treats and toys has turned into a multi-million dollar business—and all with the help of some puppy love and a little Shark Tank wonder.
+The PupBox financial journey is nothing short of inspirational.
+What started as a monthly box of treats and toys has turned into a multi-million dollar business—and all with the help of some puppy love and a little Shark Tank magic.

 Every business idea starts with a problem, and for PupBox co-founders Ben and Ariel Zvaifler, that problem was raising a puppy.
 Like many first-time dog parents, they were overwhelmed by what products to buy and when to buy them.